 Serita is the newest horse to join the herd on August 9, 2020.
-She came to us as a 6-month old.
-Since then she has become more consistent walking on the lead and is getting used to the western saddle, on and off her back, and the bridle.
-Her ground working sessions focus on moving away from pressure.
-She is also continuing to get more comfortable with movement over her head with a goal of flag work later on.
+She came to us as a 6-month-old filly.
+She looks forward to rides under the Western saddle and is learning to understand the rein cues.
+Her training sessions focus on moving away from pressure and regulating her speed.
+She is consistently more comfortable with loud noises and movement above her head with a future goal of carrying a flag!

 Soot joined the herd on July 20, 2019.
 He is a mix of several breeds, Brabant and Percheron (2 draft breeds), and Drum horse.
 Soot is definitely the tallest horse in the barn at over 17 hands.
-He has been under saddle now for almost a year where he is learning to interpret directions from ground cues to bridle cues.
-He also enjoys learning to pull, with the ultimate goal of pulling a wagon for hay rides.
+He continues to learn bridle cues and will soon be joining the lessons program.
+He also enjoys pulling, with the ultimate goal of wagon rides!

 Shine joined the herd on October 1, 2016.
 He was just 6 months old when we started training him.
-To date, Shine has been ridden over 900 times, English/Western, as well as logging many more groundwork sessions.
-Now he is learning to stand at "attention" while his rider plays the National Anthem on trumpet.
+To date, Shine has been ridden English, Western, and bareback as well as logging many groundwork sessions.
+He has enjoyed assisting with lessons for the past year, and continues to grow in that area.
+He is good with beginners and intermediates alike!

 Draft horses were originally bred for pulling and carrying heavy loads.
 Since these horses grow so much larger than standard saddle horses, the bones must thicken up before the horse is strong enough to be ridden.